Jennifer Lopez, Alex Rodriguez Romantic Bahamas Vacation Cost How Much?

-Jennifer Lopez and Alex Rodriguez’ romantic vacation in the Bahamas was reportedly extremely pricey.
+Jennifer Lopez and Alex Rodriguez’s romantic vacation in the Bahamas was reportedly extremely pricey.
 The new celebrity couple enjoyed luxe accommodations at an exclusive resort club.

-Jennifer Lopez and Alex Rodriguez may be a “very, very new” romance, but that didn’t stop them from pulling out all the stops on their private island getaway.
+Jennifer Lopez and Alex Rodriguez might be enjoying a “very, very new” romance, but that didn’t stop them from pulling out all the stops on their private island getaway.

 A post shared by Baker’s Bay Golf & Ocean Club (@bakersbayclub) on